 Treating opioid dependency is difficult but often requires inpatient detox and residential treatment program.
 It requires commitment, time, and a lot of patience for an individual to gain the upper hand in opioid addiction.
 Medication-assisted treatment (MAT) is now the standard of care for helping those who are battling a heroin or prescription pill addiction.
 Drugs such as buprenorphine, naltrexone, and methadone are commonly prescribed to ease withdrawals and curb drug cravings, helping to increase the odds of a sustained recovery.

 In addition to the MAT, it is essential that intensive talk therapy, both individual and group sessions, be included in the treatment process.
 Often during psychotherapy, significant insights emerge that may be factors contributing to the addiction.
 Group sessions provide peer support, as do recovery group meetings, such as NA or a non-12 step format.

-The Treatment Specialist is a free drug treatment locator service that can help those in need of opioid and heroin detox locate the best options and treatment for their unique needs and resources.
-We will provide a free confidential telephone assessment and provide guidance and compassion during the process.
-Also, The Treatment Specialist will do a free insurance benefit check to help the individual reduce and prepare for any out of pocket costs, if any.
-If you or your loved one has been impacted by the opioid addiction crisis in Georgia, please contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist connects you to a treatment center for opioid and heroin detox.
+A Treatment Specialist will provide a free confidential telephone assessment and provide guidance and compassion during the process.
+Also, a Treatment Specialist will do a free insurance benefit check to help the individual reduce and prepare for any out of pocket costs, if any.
+If you or your loved one has been impacted by the opioid addiction crisis in Georgia, please contact a Treatment Specialist today at (866) 644-7911.